 Some places offer tours that are not usually available to the general public.
 It never hurts to ask a local business if they run any “Behind-the-Scenes” tours.
 Local markets and theatres are a good place to ask, as they are full of history.

 Cycling around a city is a great way to get to know it better.
 You can zip through places where cars can’t go, don’t need to worry about parking, and can stop to investigate all of the tourist attractions in your hometown at your own pace.

 7. Visit a Viewpoint

 Is there a rooftop bar, a steep hill, or a lookout point in your hometown where you can get a good feel for the city’s scale and layout?

 Maybe there’s something quirky like an old water tower or a multi-storey car park?

-If you don’t already know where the best viewpoints are, have a browse through Instagram for inspiration, and then go and check out those superb viewpoints for yourself.
+If you don’t already know where the best viewpoints are, browse through Instagram for inspiration, and then go and check out those superb viewpoints for yourself.

 Hopefully, when you drive, you focus on the road ahead!
 Even if you do manage to look at the passing scenery, there will be things that you will miss.

 Why not walk those familiar routes rather than driving and see what grabs your attention from street level?